Share This Post

 Association with Military

-Mr. Price was an officer in the United States Army.
+Attorney Price was an officer in the United States Army.
 During his nearly four years of tenure in the Army, he was an infantry officer for one year, from 2002 to 2003.
 He served as a Rifle Platoon Leader for the 173rd Airborne Brigade from March 2003 to March 2004.
-In the 75th Ranger Regiment, Mr. Price was a Ranger Platoon Leader from April 2004 to March 2005 and Company Executive Officer between March 2005 to January 2006.
+In the 75th Ranger Regiment, Kenji Price was a Ranger Platoon Leader from April 2004 to March 2005 and Company Executive Officer between March 2005 to January 2006.

-Kenji M. Price joined the Gonzaga University for his undergraduate degree in the year 1998.
+Kenji M. Price joined Gonzaga University for his undergraduate degree in the year 1998.
 He completed his Bachelor of Arts degree from there in 2002.
 Price earned his Juris Doctor from the University of Pennsylvania Law School in the year 2010.
 Between 2009 to 2010, he was the Editor in Chief of the University of Pennsylvania Law Review.

-United States Attorney Kenji M. Price
+United States Attorney for the District of Hawaii Kenji M. Price

 United States Attorney’s Office

 300 Ala Moana Blvd., #6-100